arielf/cuts/README.md

 injecting `--` (end of options marker) into `@ARGV` before calling getopts when needed.
 This is so the user never has to worry about the ambiguity.
-For example, (`-v` is `cuts` own debugging/verbose option, while `-3` is a column index specifier) this works as expected:
+For example, (`-v` is `cuts` own debugging/verbose option, while `-3` is a column index specifier), still this works as expected because `cuts` disambiguates correctly:

 ```
     $ cuts -v -3 file.txt